For more information contact:

-After a Purchase Order has been issued, it may be modified with a Change Order.
+After a Purchase Order has been issued, it may be modified in Workday.
+See the Workday Create and Change Purchase Order reference guide for instructions.
 This may occur under the following conditions:

-- When a vendor notifies WSU of a price change.
+- When a supplier notifies WSU of a price change.

 - When a department requests a quantity change.

-- When one party, the vendor or the department, indicates a need for change in delivery or any other specification.
+- When one party, the supplier or the department, indicates a need for change in delivery or any other specification.